bob123456678/TrainControl/src/examples/Readme.md

 Before we can use this class, we first need to come up with a graph representation of the layout.
 The graph below corresponds to the sample layout from the previous example.
 We define a point for each station and for every other S88 feedback sensor, and then we connect them with edges.

 Notice the shared edge from "Main Track" to "Pre Arrival": this design ensures that the routes are mutually exclusive (the two trains won't be able to run simultaneously, and therefore can't crash).
+Conceptually (and perhaps more commonly), edges can also be referred to as "Blocks".

 ![Sample layout represented as a graph](../../assets/graph.png?raw=true)